alecdotninja/paranoid/README.md

 ## Usage

+`paranoid` requires at least three arguments.
+The hostname of the new container, the path of the new rootfs, and the path to the init process **relative to the new rootfs**.
+Any additional arguments will be passed on to PID 1.

 ![demo](demo.gif)

   1. Extract [a rootfs tarball](https://us.images.linuxcontainers.org/images) somewhere on your system (ignore any permission errors related to `chown` or `mknod`).